Home Cost Solar Panel Maintenance Cost

 Solar Panel Maintenance Cost

 It depends if you are going to seek professional help or just do it by yourself.
 Based on research, you’ll spend $150 to $330 to clean your solar panels with professional help.
-Also, studies found out that professional cleaning of panels produces a higher output of electricity than those cleaned by rain.
+Also, studies found that professional cleaning of panels produces a higher output of electricity than those cleaned by rain.

 The total price of maintenance still depends on a number of factors.
 Below are some factors that influence the cost of solar panel maintenance: